DO YOU KNOW ALICE?

 WHO IS ALICE?

 With the cost of living higher than what most wages pay, ALICE families work hard and earn above the Federal Poverty Level, but not enough to afford a basic household budget of housing, child care, food, transportation, technology, and health care.
 ALICE households live in every parish in Louisiana – urban, suburban, and rural.
 They include women and men, young and old, of all races and ethnicities.

 In Louisiana, 1,735,620 households – fully 51 percent – struggled to afford basic household necessities in 2018.

-While the Federal Poverty Level reports that only 19% (327,037 Households) of Louisiana households face financial hardship, an additional 23% qualify as ALICE.
-In Southeast Louisiana 42% of the population is ALICE.
+While the Federal Poverty Level reports that only 19% (327,037 Households) of Louisiana households face financial hardship, an additional 33% qualify as ALICE.

 WHY ARE THERE SO MANY ALICE HOUSEHOLDS IN LOUISIANA?